 Prostate infection (males)

 The Chlamydia bacteria can reach a male's prostate gland if not treated right away.
-This can result to lower back pains, painful urination, chills, and fever.
+This can result in lower back pains, painful urination, chills, and fever.

 Untreated Chlamydia can cause serious harm and damage to a woman's fallopian tubes, which can end up to infertility.